tgirke/rcf/alerts.md

 Summary: the most current information on exceptions on HPCC's cluster will be posted here or on its Twitter site (https://twitter.com/UCR_HPCC).
 ---

-## Twitter
+## Unexpected exceptions

-For the most current information please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC)
+For the most current information on short-term exceptions please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
+Additional information may be posted here.

-## User alerts
+## Scheduled exceptions and downtimes

-None reported at this point.
+There are no downtimes or exceptions scheduled at this point.